webceyhan/ng-heroes-app/README.md

 <br>
 <!-- DEPLOYMENT ////////////////////////////////////////////////////////// -->

-## Deployment (GitHub Pages)
+## Deployment (Render)

+Project is linked to [Render](https://render.com/) for deployment.

-A GitHub Action will automatically deploy the project to GitHub Pages on every push.
+> It will automatically deploy the project to Render on every push.

-The workflow will build the project using npm and output the result to the `dist` folder which will be then pushed to the `gh-pages` branch.

-> See the details in [.github/workflows/deploy.yml](./.github/workflows/deploy.yml)

 <br>
 <!-- REFERENCES ////////////////////////////////////////////////////////// -->